vandium-io/vandium-node/docs/logs.md

-# `cloudwatch` Event type
+# `logs` Event type

-The `cloudwatch` event type allows you to handle events generated from AWS Cloud Watch operations.
+The `logs` event type allows you to handle events generated from AWS Cloud Watch operations.
 The following is a sample event from the
 AWS Lambda documentation:

 ```JSON